Color Pop Veneered DIY Frame

 Upgrade an old frame with a bright color and wood veneer to turn an outdated piece into a modern new home accessory.
-Use your frame to display your family photos or frame an interesting fabric or patterned paper to finish off a table top of shelf vignette.
+Use your DIY frame to display your family photos or frame an interesting fabric or patterned paper to finish off a table top-of-shelf vignette.
 Nothing’s better than turning something old into something new and lively!

 - wood veneer (walnut used here)